Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 With this basic setup, you can do much more:

 * Provide multiple service clients with different names.
-* Configure global settings, like the retry policy.
+* Configure global settings, like the retry settings.
 * [Send your logs to Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/dotnetcore-quick-start).
 * [Store your configuration within App Configuration](https://docs.microsoft.com/en-us/azure/azure-app-configuration/quickstart-aspnet-core-app?tabs=core2x).